Front-of-Package Labels now available for Canada.

 • Iron

-Not only is it regulated by law that all these items be shown on the nutrition label, but it is vital to the consumer as they attempt to become more informed about their food choices.
+Not only is it regulated by law that all these items be shown on the nutrition label, but it is also vital to the consumer as they attempt to become more informed about their food choices.

 Serving size per container – The total number of servings in the entire food package or container.